|Trip Style||:||Cultural Tour|

 Dinner and overnight in Paro Hotel.

-Second day in Bhutan and the Capital City, Thimphu – you will begin your visit from any of the following tourist sites, such as; National Folk Heritage Museum, Zorig Chusum school of 13 traditional arts/crafts, Textile Museum, Memorial Chorten (stupa).
+You will start your day from any of the following tourist sites, such as; National Folk Heritage Museum, Zorig Chusum school of 13 traditional arts/crafts, Textile Museum, Memorial Chorten (stupa).

 These visits will showcase not only our age-old heritage, tradition, customs and even fabrics (which is the present identification of a Bhutanese) but our deep commitment to preserve and promote it.
 Your visit to Centenary Farmer’s market will bring across our efforts to promote self-sufficiency in agriculture produce against chemically infused vegetables imported from neighboring states.